Partnership of sixty-five plus years

-Audrey and Martin Wood met at Cambridge and married in 1955.
-Martin was an engineer whose early passion had been mining – he had spent time as a Bevin boy in the Welsh coalmines and (briefly) became a management trainee in the vast inefficient battleground that was the British coal industry of the mid-1950s.
+Martin and Audrey Wood met while they were students at Cambridge and were married in 1955.
+Martin was an engineer whose early passion had been mining.
+He had spent time as a Bevin boy in the Welsh coalmines and (briefly) became a management trainee in the British Coal Industry of the mid-1950s.
 Martin was fascinated by industry and his experience with the Coal Board made him question how the industrial experience could be improved.